delphidabbler/cfs/Docs/ReadMe.txt

 Note: You can install Clipboard Format Spy v4 alongside earlier versions.
 If you have an earlier version and wish to uninstall it you should do this before installing the new version.
-Use the Add / Remove Programs applet to remove the old program.
+Use the "Programs and Features" (a.k.a "Add / Remove Programs") applet to remove the old program.

-1. The program is distributed in a zip archive which contains two files – ReadMe.txt (this file) and CFS-Setup-x.x.x.exe, where x.x.x. is the program's version number.
+1. The program is distributed in a zip archive which contains two files – `ReadMe.txt` (this file) and `CFS-Setup-x.x.x.exe`, where "x.x.x". is the program's version number.
 Extract both files from the archive.

-2. ReadMe.txt contains installation instructions and other relevant information.
+2.  `ReadMe.txt` contains installation instructions and other relevant information.
 You should read this file before proceeding.

-3. CFS-Setup-x.x.x.exe is the installation program.
-Double-click CFS-Setup-x.x.x.exe.
+3.  `CFS-Setup-x.x.x.exe` is the installation program.
+Double-click `CFS-Setup-x.x.x.exe`.
 The installer is a standard wizard style Windows installer.
 Follow the instructions in the wizard.
 You must accept the program's license to proceed.
 Once the license is accepted you can configure the installation directory and the program group name.
-Once the installation has completed you have the option to display ReadMe.txt and to start the program.
+Once the installation has completed you have the option to display `ReadMe.txt` and to start the program.

-    NOTE: The installer requires admininstrator privileges.
+    NOTE: The installer requires administrator privileges.
 Windows Vista and later will request elevation and, if necessary an administrator password.

 Removing the program
 ====================

-1. Start the Windows Control Panel and select Add / Remove Programs (a.k.a.
+1. Start the Windows Control Panel and select "Programs and Features" (aka.
-    Programs and Features on Windows Vista).
+    "Add / Remove Programs").

-2. Select DelphiDabbler Clipboard Format Spy v4.x.x, where x.x is the minor version number, and click the Remove button.
+2. Select "DelphiDabbler Clipboard Format Spy v4.x.x", where "x.x" is the minor version number, and click the _Remove_ button.

 3. Once you have confirmed this action the program will now be uninstalled.
     When the process is complete a message will be displayed.

-    NOTE: The uninstaller requires admininstrator privileges.
+    NOTE: The uninstaller requires administrator privileges.
 Windows Vista and later will request elevation and, if necessary an administrator password.